vedang/vedang.me/content/projects/lilys-recipes/index.md

 Sadly, we've lost all but one box of Lily's recipes over the years.
 Some to poor storage and some to bookworms.
-As she handed over this final box of recipes to me, she said,
+As she handed over this final box of recipes to me, she said:

 > "I used to collect these recipes obsessively when I was young.
 You
-> kids have it easy: look at your phone and it will tell you how to
+> kids have it easy: look at your phone and it will tell you how to cook
-> cook something, how it should look, what it should smell like.
-In my
+> something, how it should look, what it should smell like.
+In my time,
-> time, gathering this knowledge was harder.
-These scraps may or may
+> gathering this knowledge was harder.
+These scraps may or may not be
-> not be useful to you, what with your fancy phone.
-If you find
+> useful to you, what with your fancy phone.
+If you find something
-> something useful, great.
+> useful, great.
 Otherwise, throw them away."

 That last bit about "throwing them away" comes from a sense of drama cultivated by watching a healthy dose of daily soaps and cooking shows